travis-ci/travis.rb/README.md

 #### Repository Settings

-You can access a repositories settings.
+You can access a repositories settings via `Repository#settings`:

 ``` ruby
 require 'travis'